 Namak Para Recipe (Namak Pare)

-Namak Para is a popular Indian spiced fried cracker made with melted ghee, wheat flour, red chilli powder and other spices, this anytime/ tea-time snack is deep fried to a beautiful golden brown.
-You can always air fry or bake it in the oven for a healthier version with the help of my instructions.
+Namak Para is a popular Indian spiced fried cracker made with flour, melted ghee/ oil, black pepper/red chilli powder and other spices.
+This anytime/ tea-time snack is deep fried to a beautiful golden brown but you can always air fry or bake it in the oven for a healthier version with the help of my instructions.
 Namak para is a perfect snack when you want something crunchy and savory with the slight heat from Indian spices.

 If you’re looking for a dish to balance all the sweets you’re having for Diwali, why not add this savory finger food to the mix?

-This spicy biscuit is with wheat flour and a hint of spices.
-Like its sweet sibling (shankarpali) this is crispy, flaky and downright delicious!
+This spicy fried biscuit is with wheat flour and a hint of spices.
+Like its sweet sibling, (Shankarpali) this is crispy, flaky and downright delicious!

 Savory diamonds, tukdi, nimki, call it what you want, this snack adds a refreshing zing to your snack table on regular days and on special occasions.
 Make a big batch and ensure the kids have something much home cooked and healthier to eat when hungry rather than store bought junk food.

 And why stick to the same old Diwali farsan every year?
-Add chakli, namak para and even butter murukkus and mathri to your Diwali menu list and watch the compliments roll in.
+Add Chakli, namak para and even Butter murukku and Mathri to your Diwali menu list and watch the compliments roll in.

 About Namak Para

-Namak para is a rolled-out dough snack made with flour, oil and spices, shaped into diamonds, and deep fried to get the golden-brown texture and crunchy mouthfeel.
+Namak Para is a rolled-out dough snack made with flour, oil and spices, shaped into diamonds or squares, and deep fried to get the golden-brown texture and crunchy mouthfeel.

 While the regular namak para is made with maida, I have made it healthier by using whole wheat flour.
 Substitute a portion of the flour with besan for a unique version and different taste.

-Kids love these flaky biscuits, both the savory and sweet version.
+Kids love these flaky para, both the savory and sweet version.
 As this food stores well, namak para makes a good snack and party appetizer option.

 While these savories are cut into squares or diamonds, you can shape it any way, from circles and triangles to flowers and stars using cookie cutters.